 Kiteboarding on St. Thomas

-A board plus a power kite, and you have the fairly new sport of kiteboarding; also known as kitesurfing and fly surfing.
-Kiteboarding on St. Thomas has gained popularity amongst local athletes of other board sports in recent years.
-Kiteboarding relies heavily on favorable wind conditions, so the popular locales for kiteboarders are beaches on the windy East End of the island.
-A kiteboarder stands on a kiteboard and uses a large controllable power kite to harness the power of the wind – with the right conditions this power allows the kiteboarder to glide across the water and sometimes through the air.
-Lessons are available.
-With instruction you can learn about this new sport, techniques, equipment, safety and get out on the water.
+A board plus a power kite, and you have the sport of kiteboarding.
+Kiteboarding on St. Thomas has gained popularity amongst local athletes in recent years.
+Kiteboarding relies heavily on favorable wind conditions, the popular locales for kiteboarders are therefore the windier beaches on the East End of St. Thomas.
+A kiteboarder stands on a board and uses a large kite to harness the power of the wind.
+With the right conditions this power allows the kiteboarder to glide across the water and sometimes through the air.
+Kiteboarding lessons are available on St. Thomas.

 E-Foiling and Foil Wings

 One of the newest trends in surf-sports are in the use of hydrofoil technology.
 In St. Thomas you can have fun gliding across the water using an electric powered hydrofoil.
 It has an easy learning curve, plus there are different settings to allow for riders from novice to experienced.
 Consider e-foiling in St. Thomas and see why this watersport is fast gaining popularity.
 Another new trend in the boardsports world is foil wings, you can use them for wing foiling, wing surfing or with a SUP board.
 These sports include riding a foil board or a regular SUP board while carrying a hand-held inflatable sail.